On this day · archive

 1988

-The Fatih Sultan Mehmet Bridge is completed over the Bosphorus.
+The Fatih Sultan Mehmet Bridge in Istanbul, Turkey is completed, providing the second connection between the continents of Europe and Asia over the Bosphorus.

 1970